RyanTren/AFB-LLM-Compression-Trade-off-Evaluator/README.md

-# 🧠 LLM Compression Trade-off Evaluator — LoRA Technique Branch
+# 🧠 LLM Compression — LoRA/PEFT Technique Branch

 This branch implements **LoRA (Low-Rank Adaptation)** and **PEFT (Parameter-Efficient Fine-Tuning)** as part of the _LLM Compression Trade-off Evaluator_ project sponsored by **Robins AFB (AFSC/EN)**.
 It focuses on evaluating **compression–accuracy trade-offs** in large language models, especially for **code-generation** tasks.